apache/derby/java/testing/org/apache/derbyTesting/system/sttest/README.txt

 6. How to run the test

-1. Make sure you have java in your environment and put the Derby jars including the derbyTesting.jar and resource.jar in your classpath
+1. Make sure you have java in your environment and put the Derby jars including the derbyTesting.jar in your classpath
 2. Then run
-          java org.apche.derbyTesting.system.sttest.Sttest.java
+          java org.apache.derbyTesting.system.sttest.Sttest.java
-   If you want to get the testoutpuy to a file then run
+   If you want to get the test output to a file then run
-          java org.apche.derbyTesting.system.sttest.Sttest.java>sttest.out 2>&1
+          java org.apache.derbyTesting.system.sttest.Sttest.java>sttest.out 2>&1
    Which will print the output to a file called sttest.out including warnings and errors

 There is no explicit exit condition.
 This test usually runs for more than 2 weeks.
 Check for ERROR and Exception in both the out files and derby.log.